 Each of these essential principles also has several subprinciples, but you can read the book yourself to get the whole story and to read about the research that uncovered these principles.

-- Maximizing your chances is something everyone should do if they want to win regularly.
-Check out some tips on improving your odds of winning, like entering as often as you can, into as many sweepstakes as you can, and sooner or later you'll win.
+Maximizing your chances is something everyone should do if they want to win regularly.
+You can take this into your own hands by taking steps to improve your odds of winning, like entering as often as you can, into as many sweepstakes as you can.

-The advice to maximize your chances to be lucky also applies to everyday life.
-Dr. Wiseman recommends talking with people that you meet on the street and keeping up with old acquaintances as ways to create a network of luck: people who can support you and let you know about new opportunities.
+In day to day life, maximizing opportunities to be lucky might include talking with people that you meet on the street and keeping up with old acquaintances as ways to create a network of people who can support you and let you know about new opportunities.

 When it comes to entering sweepstakes, you might have the feeling that you'll win a contest because your subconscious is telling you that you have a great entry just waiting to win.